ashcorpdev/sl-export/README.md

 ```bash
 git clone https://github.com/ashcorpdev/sl-export.git && cd sl-export && npm i
 ```
-Alternatively, download this repo as a zip file, extract it in a location of your choosing, and open a terminal in the directory.
+Alternatively, download this repo as a zip file (Click the green `Code` button in the top-right and click `Download ZIP`), extract it in a location of your choosing, and open a terminal in the directory.

 #### Streamlabs Cookies
 Make a copy of the provided `.env.example` file and rename it to `.env`.
 Once that's done, you'll need to login to the [Streamlabs Dashboard](https://streamlabs.com/dashboard) and sign in with your Twitch account if you haven't done so already.